USH3R/REDTEAM.-Offensive-Security-Simulator/README.md

 Using GitHub Codespaces (Recommended)
     1. Click the green '<> Code' button on this repo, then
     2. Select the tab called Codespaces, then
-    3. select (click on) 'Create codespace on main'.
+    3. Select (click on) 'Create codespace on main'.
     2. Once the Terminal loads, simply type:    python3 main.py